USRSE/usrse.github.io/pages/share.md

     *   Jobs posted on the website will be included in the quarterly email newsletter if they’re still open when it’s sent.
 *   Ask @tweeters on Slack to tweet it; it helps to post it on the website first so we have the info, or tweet it first yourself and tag @us_rse.

-What jobs are relevant: any position in the US, or open to US applicants, requiring software development/programming skills and related to research in any area; can be any sector - academic, commercial, government, non-profit.
+What jobs are relevant: any position in the US, or open to US applicants, requiring software development/programming skills and related to research in any area; can be any sector: academic, commercial, government, non-profit.

+---

 ### Event